Early Years and Childcare

 Early Years and Childcare Services

 It is vital that children with Special Educational Needs and Disabilities (SEND) and their families have access to services as early as possible.
 At the Early Years stage identification is usually through a health agency (e.g. health visitor or paediatrician).
-Once identified, and with the parent's consent, information about the child is passed to the Inclusion Support (Early Years) Team which can provide specialist advice, support and guidance to families and settings.
-The team can also support with transition into school and with securing funding for additional support in an early years setting.
+Once identified, and with the parent's consent, information about the child is passed to Inclusion Support (Early Years) and Child Deverlopment Centre.
+The team there can provide specialist advice, support and guidance to families and settings as well as supporting with transition into school and with securing funding for additional support in an early years setting.

 Securing childcare for children with SEND can be challenging.
 Click here to find out about how childcare providers should be meeting the needs of children with SEND.
 You may be entitled to financial support with childcare costs or be entitled to a free childcare place for 15 hours a week if your child is aged 2,3 or 4.
 Many services for children in the Early Years stage are provided through Children's Centres.
 Click here to find out what services are on offer and where to find your nearest Children's Centre.